-The Perfect Word takes the security and confidentiality of client work very seriously, using password-protected computers, encryption of files when appropriate, and encryption of e-mails when requested.
-Client work is also backed up on flash drives, which are stored in a locked box.
+The Perfect Word takes the confidentiality of client work very seriously, using password-protected computers, encryption of files when appropriate, and encryption of emails when requested.
+A confidentiality statement is also included in our agreement form.
 At the client's request, any files sent to The Perfect Word for transcription and/or transcripts produced by The Perfect Word can be destroyed once the project is completed.

 It takes a certain skill and talent to transcribe proficiently, even with a very clear recording and only one person talking.
 Being able to type well is, obviously, essential, but so is a person's ability to listen and type at the same time!
 And in so many cases there is much more on the recording than just the voice or voices to transcribe.
 It takes a keen ear and great concentration to pick out clearly what should be typed from everything else.